Remove Conditions on Permanent Residence Based on Marriage

 How to Check the Status of Your Petition

-To check the status of your petition, see the "My Case Status" link to the right.
+To check the status of your petition, on the "My Case Status" page.

 An interview may be required to demonstrate eligibility to remove the conditions on your residence.
 If an interview is required you will receive an appointment notice telling you when and where to appear for your interview.